lacinoire/master-thesis/evaluation/validation.md

         See https://github.com/purescript/documentation/blob/master/errors/UnknownName.md for more information,
-        or to contribute content related to this error.← ←
+        or to contribute content related to this error.
+←

 #### [1    BuildFailureReason/Erlang/erlang@otp](../tool/samples/Erlang/erlang@otp/failed/546804521.log)
 →